mcinglis/c-style/readme.md

 #include "trie.h"       // Trie, Trie_*
 ```

-With something like this, you're requiring your readers to refer to documentation or use grep to get this information: that sucks.
-I've never seen any projects that do this, but I think it would be great if more did.

-You can use `man <func>` to find out where a standard library function is defined, and `man stdlib.h` to get documentation on that header (to see what it defines).
+This provides a few benefits:

+- readers aren't forced to refer to documentation or use `grep` to find out where a symbol is defined (or, if you don't follow the rule below, where it comes from): your code just tells them
+- developers have a hope of being able to determine which `#include`s can be removed and which can't
+- developers are forced to consider namespace pollution (which is otherwise ignored in most C code), and encourages them to only provide small, well-defined headers

+The downside is that the `#include` comments aren't checked or enforced.
+I've been intending to write a checker for this for quite some time, but for now, there's nothing to stop the comments from becoming wrong - either mentioning symbols that aren't used anymore, or not mentioning symbols that are used.
+This is annoying, but I still think `#include` comments are worth it.

+Finding where things come from is always one of my main challenges when learning a codebase.
+It could be a whole lot easier.
+I've never seen any projects that write `#include` comments like this, but I'd love to see it become a thing.

 #### `#include` the definition of everything you use

 Don't depend on what your headers include.
 If your code uses a symbol, include the header file where that symbol is defined.
+Then, if your headers change their inclusions, your code won't break.

-This saves your readers and fellow developers from having to follow a trail of includes just to find the definition of a symbol you're using.
+Also, combined with the `#include` comment rule above, this saves your readers and fellow developers from having to follow a trail of includes just to find the definition of a symbol you're using.
 Your code should just tell them where it comes from.

-It also helps to future-proof your code if a header stops including another header.